missmee/Wild_Toys_and_models_Cie/README.md

 # Wild_Toys_and_models_Cie
-Dashboard for a model company SQL + PoweBi
+Dashboard for a model company SQL + PowerBi